- About Us

 Many thanks to the 22 groups that have signed on to the coalition letter (see below) and all the support that has been demonstrated leading up to this point.
 Their engagement has been paramount to moving such a progressive project forward.

 The East Bay BRT project has the HIGHEST rating for a transit project in the nation, according to the FTA.
 It promises to deliver the most efficiency for the least amount of money spent on transit improvements.
 Once implemented, Oakland and San Leandro will truly have a world-class transit system.
-Despite the affordability, it will create over 300 local construction jobs, improve air quality, allow for the purchase of better designed, cleaner vehicles, make streets safer for pedestrians and bicyclists, while at the same time creating a truly reliable transit system that people can truly depend on to come frequently and reliably.
+Despite the affordability, it will create hundreds of local construction jobs, improve air quality, allow for the purchase of better designed, cleaner vehicles, make streets safer for pedestrians and bicyclists, while at the same time creating a truly reliable transit system that people can truly depend on to come frequently and reliably.

 Bringing Bus Rapid Transit to Life